 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

 - Brownfields Remediation: The Brownfield area or zone is considered as a commercial or industrial site that is underutilized or lying vacant.
-You can avail of several “Funding Programs” post incorporation in New Jersey Brownfield zone like the Keasbey Woodbridge Brownfield Development Area (BDA).
-You can also avail of Federal tax incentives.
+You can benefit from several “Funding Programs” post incorporation in New Jersey Brownfield zone like the Keasbey Woodbridge Brownfield Development Area (BDA).
+You can also benefit from Federal tax incentives.
 Check Sites

 How do you incorporate in New Jersey?

 What is the process through which you can set up company in New Jersey?
 What type of documentation is required?
 Can the registration documents be filed online?
-If you are confronted with these questions then the following steps will help you in understanding how incorporation works in New Jersey:
+If you are confronted with these questions then the following steps will help you understand how incorporation works in New Jersey:

 Type of Business